apollographql/apollo-server/docs/source/essentials/schema.md

 ## SCRATCHPAD

-* This section ties all of the information in the prereqs to show you how to implement Queries with the Apollo Server
-  * essentially copy and paste code that you can then add onto
+### Query
+  * GraphQL query defines the shape of data that will be returned by a particular request
+    * make sure it has arguments
+  * This query is then checked again the server's schema
+    * looks like this:

+### Mutation
   * Mutations exist because they have special argument types called Input types
   * Input types only contain scalar types and cannot have any other input types
     * ensures that data from the client is always serializable and we don't lose any information, since circular references don't survive network call